- Riding Metro

 The card has room to write the child's name, parent/guardian information, school, and important phone numbers.
 On the back, it instructs the child to tell the bus operator if he or she is lost, missed the stop, is being harassed, or is sick and needs help.

-Follow these tips to make sure your own trip is as safe as possible.
+Follow these tips to make sure your trip as safe as possible.

 Bus stop locations have been chosen for maximum safety, so Metro operators are not permitted to pick up or drop off passengers outside marked stops.